Faissal Ebnoutalib

-Faissal Ebnoutalib (born 20 November 1970) is a German taekwondo practitioner and Olympic medalist.
+Faissal Ebnoutalib (born 20 November 1970 in Nador) is a Moroccan German taekwondo practitioner and Olympic medalist.
 He is a seven-time German middleweight national champion and received the silver medal in the 80 kg division at the 2000 Summer Olympics in Sydney.

-His younger brother, Mohamed Ebnoutalib, is a German taekwondo practitioner who won the silver medal at the 2003 World Taekwondo Championships.
+His younger brother, Mohamed, is a German taekwondo practitioner who won the silver medal at the 2003 World Taekwondo Championships.
+His son, Younes, is a footballer who currently plays for Bundesliga club Eintracht Frankfurt.